PierBusDev/GolangPierbook/readme.md

 A go string is a **read-only byte slice** that can hold any type of byte and have arbitrary length.
 To find the length of a string we use the `len()` function.

-`fmt.Printf` has a `%q` verb to print a double-quoted string safely escaped, while `%+q` will garanteee ASCII only output.
+`fmt.Printf` has a `%q` verb to print a double-quoted string safely escaped, while `%+q` will make ASCII only output.

 To see a good cheatsheet about *formatting verbs* for most types go [here](https://yourbasic.org/golang/fmt-printf-reference-cheat-sheet/).